Google Buys Fitbit For $2.1 Billion, Pledges To Protect Health Data

 So sad.
 I will not trust my health data with @Google.
 I really like my @fitbit Ionic and the people at Fitbit support, but will now get rid of my watch. #privacy— Peter (@fristedt) November 1, 2019

-Following the announcement, some expressed concern that Google is growing even more powerful.
+After the announcement, some expressed concern that Google is growing even more powerful.
 Users are growing increasingly cynical of Google managing their personal data.
 Both companies said that health and wellness data will not be used to target Google-sold ads.

-"We understand this is a big responsibility and we work hard to protect your information, put you in control and give you transparency about your data.
+"We understand this is a big responsibility, and we work hard to protect your information, put you in control and give you transparency about your data.
 Similar to our other products, with wearables, we will be transparent about the data we collect and why," said Rick Osterloh, senior vice president of devices and services at Google.
 "And we will give Fitbit users the choice to review, move, or delete their data."

 Business